Our commitment at a glance

 Beyond smart machines processing traditional mail, our portfolio now includes solutions and software dedicated to digital communications management or aimed at facilitating parcel processing.
 Thus, Neopost handles large quantities of confidential information every day and protecting them has always been of very high concern for the Group when dealing with protection of postal transactions, customers' data or our own data.

 Aware of the consequences of a security failure in its operations, Neopost has deployed information security policies setting our requirements for the appropriate and secure use of our own data and those entrusted to us by our stakeholders.
 The Group is currently implementing a certification program based on the ISO 27001 standard, in particular for its digital solutions development activities.
-We have also created a project team dedicated to the integration of the new European regulation on data protection - GDPR - into our practices (regulation n ° 2016/679, known as the general data protection regulation).
+We have also created a project team dedicated to the integration of the new European regulation on data protection - GDPR - into our practices (regulation n ° 2016/679, known as the general data protection regulation) and updated our General Personal Data Protection Policy.